grnet/djnro/docs/source/install.rst

 Upgrade Instructions
 ^^^^^^^^^^^^^^^^^^^^
+* Backup your settings.py file.

-* Copy settings.py.dist to settings.py and fill the configuration according to the settings.py from your v0.8 instance.
-Changes are:
+* Copy loca_settings.py.dist to local_settings.py and fill the configuration according to the settings.py from your v0.8 instance.

-	* 'django.core.context_processors.auth' is replaced with 'django.contrib.auth.context_processors.auth' in CONTEXT_PROCESSORS

-	* 'django.contrib.staticfiles' is added in settings INSTALLED_APPS

 * edit the apache configuration in order to work with the new location of wsgi and set the python-path attribute.

 * remove old wsgi file '/path/to/djnro/apache/django.wsgi'

+* remove old settings.py.dist

 * remove django-extensions from `INSTALLED_APPS`